opengisch/oqtopus/docs/docs/getting_started.md

     By default oQtopus lists versions listed in the releases list of the Github project.
     But it is also possible to install from a .zip archive of the source code.
-    By selecting "Load development branches" in the versions combobox Oqtopus will load additional installable versions for the main branch and all branches from open pull requests.
+    By selecting "Load development branches" in the versions combobox oQtopus will load additional installable versions for the main branch and all branches from open pull requests.